luke-foxed/Python-ATBS/README.md

 ## Scripts

-- **_mapIt.py_** - A simple script to automatically open an address specified from the command line args.
-If there are no args, the script  uses the clipboard as the input address
+- **_mapIt.py_** - A simple script to automatically open an address in Google Maps, specified from the command line args.
+If there are no args, the script uses the clipboard as the input address.